IBM-Security/verify-sdk-javascript/samples/ropc/node/README.md

 # ROPC

-This sample shows how to use the SDK to authenticate a user via IBM Security Verify using the the ROPC grant.
+This sample shows how to use the IBM Security Verify SDK for JavaScript to:
+ - Authenticate a user via IBM Security Verify using the the ROPC grant type.
+ - Successfully make an API request to `userinfo` endpoint to return the authenticated users details.

 <br>

 ![screenshot](screenshot.png)

-## To run the example
+## :rocket: Demo the sample app:

-In your project folder:
+**If you've downloaded a sample application via the developer portal you can skip step one.**
-- Create a `.env` file with the following variables in place (remove secret if Public Client):
+1. Create a `.env` file with the following variables in place (remove secret if Public Client)
 ```
 TENANT_URL=https://your-tenant-name.ice.ibmcloud.com
 CLIENT_ID=a1b2c3d4-abcd-1234-0000-yourid